 Because the health care industry is expected to continue to grow as the nation’s population ages, the risks to workers are likely to grow as well.

 For those injured in health care-related work or any other occupation, workers’ compensation benefits can be crucial to getting needed health care and financial assistance.
-If your claim has been denied, you can appeal the decision with the help of a workers’ comp attorney who understands the process and paperwork.
+If your claim has been denied, you can appeal the decision with the help of a Charlotte workers compensation attorney who understands the process and paperwork.